mrsmkl/old-interp-wiki/Home.md

 # Introduction

 This repo has a fork of the WebAssembly reference interpreter that has been modified to be able to generate Merkle proofs that are needed to verify off-chain computations.
-The actual execution of the WebAssembly programs is different too, as described [here](Initializing and preprocessing WebAssembly).
+The actual execution of the WebAssembly programs is different too, as described [Initializing-and-preprocessing-WebAssembly](here).

 ## Command line options